fbpx

 5. Incorporating Pink Through Textures and Materials

 Pink isn’t just about paint or wallpaper.
 The way you introduce pink through different textures and materials can add depth and interest to your space.
-Consider these options:
+Experiment with textiles, tiles, and glass to find balanced pink combinations.

 By varying the textures and materials of your pink elements, you can create a rich, layered look that adds dimension to your space.